Families divided, residents flee from Afghan city under siege

 "Here at the airport, we have enough forces," said Matin Safraz, an official with the interior ministry who had been given an AK-47 earlier in the day to help in the battle.

-He had not heard from his family, still stranded in the city center, for hours.
+He had not heard from his family, still stranded in the city centre, for hours.

 "I will stay here and fight until I get my family out of the city."